paulalonte/starwars-app/README.md

 ## UI

-- I used bootstrap for UI
+- I used bootstrap for UI.
+This is also responsive using mobile phone, tablet and desktop size.
 - I could have added Skeleton when loading UI for better User experience
 - I added some basic accessibility to navigate through pages.
 You can test using Screen Reader/ Chromevox extension for screen reader.
 This can be improved by also adding live regions. (polite, or assertive)